2024

 If you talk about tasks and duties that are also part of the HR BP job description, that’s even better.
 That way, you’ll provide them with proof that you know how to manage those duties.

-This particular question gauges whether you have the appropriate experience and knowledge to jump right into the mix and start working.
+This question gauges whether you have the appropriate experience and knowledge to jump into the mix and start working.
 Furthermore, it helps the recruiters assess your process and how you manage to work on HR strategies.

 7. Was there any Instance Where you Took an Unpopular Stance on Something You Believed was the Right Strategy for the Company?